ElinaFF/PICO/index.md

 ### A. Normal installation

- - Download launcher.py on our <a href="https://github.com/ElinaFF/MetaboDashboard">github</a>
+ - Download launcher.py on our <a href="https://github.com/ElinaFF/MetaboDashboard" target="_blank" rel="noreferrer noopener">github</a>
  - Open a terminal (*cmd* in Windows)
  - Run the launcher on your computer with the command : <a href="#note1">*</a>
  ```